-They were the first in the country to offer Alpaca walking to the public (to their knowledge ) and the first to take Alpacas to Hospices etc. All now copied by many.
+They were the first in the country to offer Alpaca walking to the public (to their knowledge ) and use alpacas as therapy in care homes and hospices.
+Now copied by many.

 SEE WALKS & BOOKINGS PAGE FOR DETAILS.
 An Alpaca walking Experience second to none.

 They breed friendly alpacas in a variety of colours for their fibre and the manufacture of unique hand knitted garments which can be purchased from their onsite shop.

 Well 2020 was not a good year for anyone but 2021 looks to be a far better prospect for us all.
 We again can look forward to seeing visitors from near and far and all are welcome .

 Corporate alpaca experiences (Team building) has become very popular with several large & small local companies from near and far .

 Attendances at weddings have increased substantially from 2016 .